 Did I need to leave my post and go before an audio nightmare quenched the flow of what was happening in the service.

 I turned back around to the person who I'd been ministering to and attempted to continue where we'd left off.
-Within minutes the pastor was tugging at my sleeve emphatically repeating "Change the tape now!"
+Within minutes the pastor was tugging at my sleeve emphatically again repeating "Change the tape now!"

-By this time I felt mildly annoyed.
+By this time I felt thoroughly confused.